tejas1794/FourPaddles/README.md

 # FourPaddles

-4 player ping pong game written in p5.js.
+## 4 player ping pong game written in p5.js.
+[Try it out](https://tejas1794.github.io/FourPaddles/).

-Creating by learning from [The Coding Train Coding Challenge 67](https://youtu.be/IIrC5Qcb2G4).
+Created by learning from [The Coding Train Coding Challenge 67](https://youtu.be/IIrC5Qcb2G4).
 See their implementation in their [GitHub repo](https://github.com/CodingTrain/Rainbow-Code/tree/master/CodingChallenges).

 ## Objective: